ckottke/ckottke.github.io/index.md

 # About me

-I am a Professor of Mathematics at [Reed College](https://www.reed.edu) in Portland.
+I am a Professor of Mathematics at [Reed College](https://www.reed.edu) in Portland, Oregon.

 My [research](research.html) area is geometric analysis, where I am interested in a number of topics involving geometry, analysis, topology